15 February 2003 Iraq War protests: Other U.S. cities

 At a demonstration in Los Angeles, California, 50,000 (WSWS estimate) to 60,000 (GLW estimate) protesters (CNN said "thousands") marched down Hollywood Boulevard filling it for four blocks.
 Amongst the protesters were the actors Martin Sheen and Mike Farrell and director Rob Reiner.
 Martin Sheen, who at the time was playing a fictitious U.S. president in The West Wing, said that "None of us can stop this war ... there is only one guy that can do that and he lives in the White House".

 Other activists in California originally planned to hold a protest in San Francisco on the Saturday but they changed to the Sunday in order not to conflict with the city's Chinese New Year's parade.
 The protest was held on Sunday 16 February.
 The BBC estimated the crowd size to be 150,000 people, while protest organisers and police agreed that the crowd count was 200,000 people.
 However, a San Francisco Chronicle photographic investigation estimated that the number in attendance at the peak period was closer to 65,000 people, although it did not state how many people were in attendance for the duration of the demonstration.

 There was some controversy over Rabbi Michael Lerner not being selected as a speaker for the rally at the end of the demonstration.
-Lerner claimed that he was not picked to speak for reasons of anti-semitism due to his support for the existence of the Israeli state.
+Lerner claimed that he was not picked to speak for reasons of antisemitism due to his support for the existence of the Israeli state.
 The organisers responded with a statement that he was not picked because of an arrangement between the groups that organised the demonstration that there would be no speakers that had publicly attacked any other anti-war group and that "since he had publicly attacked A.N.S.W.E.R. in both The New York Times and Tikkun community email newsletters, his inclusion in the program would violate [this] agreement."
 They also noted that two rabbis with views similar to those of Michael Lerner would be speaking.

 In Austin, Texas, 10,000 protestors marched down Congress Avenue from the state capitol building.